jotux/LaunchLib/readme.md

    - Built-in compact printf functionality

 ##Examples
-  - To run examples copy the example file to the top level director and rename it to main.c.
+  - To run examples copy the example file to the top level directory and rename it to main.c.

 ##TODO
  - I<sup>2</sup>C